snapfinger/HSTU-BLaIR/README.md

 ### HSTU-BLaIR: Lightweight Contrastive Text Embedding for Generative Recommender

+### 🌱 Introduction

 Recent advances in recommender systems have underscored the complementary strengths of generative modeling and pretrained language models.
 We propose **HSTU-BLaIR**, a hybrid framework that augments the Hierarchical Sequential Transduction Unit (HSTU)-based generative recommender with BLaIR, a lightweight contrastive text embedding model.
 This integration enriches item representations with semantic signals from textual metadata while preserving HSTU’s powerful sequence modeling capabilities.

 We evaluate HSTU-BLaIR on two e-commerce datasets: three subsets from the Amazon Reviews 2023 dataset and the Steam dataset.
-We compare its performance against both the original HSTU-based recommender and a variant augmented with embeddings from OpenAI’s state-of-the-art \texttt{text-embedding-3-large} model.
+We compare its performance against both the original HSTU-based recommender and a variant augmented with embeddings from OpenAI’s state-of-the-art `text-embedding-3-large` model.
 Despite the latter being trained on a substantially larger corpus with significantly more parameters, our lightweight BLaIR-enhanced approach—pretrained on domain-specific data—achieves better performance in nearly all cases.
 Specifically, HSTU-BLaIR outperforms the OpenAI embedding-based variant on all but one metric, where it is marginally lower, and matches it on another.
 These findings highlight the effectiveness of contrastive text embeddings in compute-efficient recommendation settings.

 📄 The full technical report can be found [here](https://arxiv.org/pdf/2504.10545).

 ---

-## 🚀 Getting Started
+### 🚀 Getting Started

 Install the required Python packages with ```pip3 install -r requirements.txt```.